leudz/shipyard/guide/0.5.0/src/welcome.md

 Components hold data.
 Entities are simple ids used to refer to a group of components.

 Systems do the heavy lifting: updating components, running side-effects, and integrating with other parts of the code.

-To see how Shipyard differs from other ECS implementations, see [Different Types of ECS](./pilgrimage/different-types-of-ecs.md).